flopezag/fiware-murano/doc/admin.md

 between:

 -  Low usage, or usage with a low number of requests.
--  High usage, in which we send 100 concurrent accesses.
+-  High usage, in which we send several concurrent accesses.

 The results were obtained with a top command execution over the following machine configuration: